Youngsters deliver for Arsenal as scrutiny shifts to Lampard

 There was even some mischievous talk by Arsenal’s rivals and critics of Arteta’s team being in a relegation fight, given that it had lost five of the last seven league games — drawing the other two — to slip to 15th in the 20-club league.

-A first league victory in nearly two months was vital, therefore, to boost Arsenal’s players’ fragile confidence — even if it only lifted them into 14th place.
+A first league victory in nearly two months was vital, therefore, to boost Arsenal players’ fragile confidence — even if it only lifted them into 14th place.

 “We needed that.
 We needed to give the fans something,” Arsenal defender Kieran Tierney said.
 “It’s something to build on.”